-Paul Tough is the author, most recently, of Helping Children Succeed: What Works and Why.
-His previous book, How Children Succeed: Grit, Curiosity, and the Hidden Power of Character, was translated into 27 languages and spent more than a year on the New York Times hardcover and paperback best-seller lists.
-His first book, Whatever It Takes: Geoffrey Canada’s Quest to Change Harlem and America, was published in 2008.
+Paul Tough is the author, most recently, of The Years That Matter Most: How College Makes or Breaks Us, which will be published on September 10 by Houghton Mifflin Harcourt.
+His three previous books include How Children Succeed: Grit, Curiosity, and the Hidden Power of Character, which was translated into 27 languages and spent more than a year on the New York Times hardcover and paperback best-seller lists.

 He has worked as an editor at the New York Times Magazine and Harper’s Magazine and as a reporter and producer for the public-radio program “This American Life.”
 He was the founding editor of Open Letters, an online magazine.